 Intervene when first on the scene, others can be helped, and you know how to help

 When an interior bridge in a Kansas City hotel collapsed, a journalist who reached the scene ahead of emergency workers turned immediately to helping the victims.
 In this and similar situations—a drowning child, a fire victim who can be rescued— action is not morally optional.
-The journalist, like any human being, should prevent or minimize harm if it is in her or his capacity to do so.
+The journalist, like any human being, should prevent or minimize harm if it is in their capacity to do so.

 In disasters such as the Gulf Coast hurricanes of 2005 and the South Asian earthquakes and tsunami in December of 2004, journalists on the scene witnessed overwhelming evidence of pain, injury, and death, and many were troubled that they could do little to help.
 Yet journalists did pitch in to help unload vehicles, carry boxes, hand out packages, and listen to accounts of suffering—all examples of critical and morally defensible intervention.
 When the need is overwhelming and little is being done, small actions may keep the journalist in a moral and emotionally healthy relationship to the event she is covering.